rubynetti/blog/_posts/2018_04_13_rails_basic_dockerfile.md

 ```Dockerfile
 RUN useradd -u 1000 -Um rails && \
 ```
-In the same layer, we give the new user ownership of the app directory.
+In the same layer then we give the new user ownership of the app directory.
 ```Dockerfile
     chown -R rails:rails /app
 ```

 #### Set the default user

-With the _USER_ command we then make rails the default user of the container.
+With the _USER_ command we make rails the default user of the image.

 Every remaining command in the _Dockerfile_ will be run as this user, as the main process of the service and the commands that will be called from outside the container.